BlockchainTokenSniper/blockchaintokensniper.github.io/memory-bank/progress.md

 ## What Works (Website)

 *   The navigation bar is now consistent across the entire website, featuring a dropdown menu for the user guides with corrected naming.
-*   The user guides for `BlockchainMultiSniper` and `SolanaMultiSniper` now provide accurate setup instructions.
+*   The user guides provide accurate setup and security information.
 *   The main user guide page at `docs/user-guide/index.html` serves as a central hub for all guides.
 *   The homepage correctly introduces all three bot variants.
 *   Static assets (CSS, JS for website) are loading correctly.